ajmalonly/jsreboot/README.md

 JS Reboot by Ajmal 🧑🏽‍✈️

 Welcome to JS Reboot!
-This repository contains a collection of JavaScript-based projects designed to help you practice and master essential JavaScript concepts.
+This repository contains a collection of JavaScript-based challenges designed to help you practice and master essential JavaScript concepts.
 Each project covers unique JavaScript skills such as DOM manipulation, event handling, API fetching, and more.

 Project Structure
 The repository is organized into the following folders, each containing a standalone project: